 At York we offer five exciting Archaeology degrees, each of which offer different perspectives and specialisms in the discipline.
-All courses share a common first year, introducing you to a wide range of periods and places studied by archaeologists and to archaeological methods and theories.
-As part of your first year you will also participate in a range of archaeological fieldwork, including three full weeks on a departmental research excavation or heritage project.
+All courses share a common first year, after which you'll specialise, choosing from a range of modules on your chosen degree.

 All of our undergraduate courses are accredited by the Chartered Institute for Archaeologists (CIfA), the leading professional body representing archaeologists working in the UK and overseas.
 Accreditation recognises the value of real knowledge of working practices across the sector and provides you with the opportunity to join CIfA as a means of supporting your professional development.

 CIfA accreditation is not applicable to credit-replacing exchanges abroad where only two years are spent at York.
 Additional year abroad programmes, where three years are spent at York, are still accredited.